Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 ## LangGraph orchestration and persistence

 Setting `use_langgraph_memory_orchestrator: true` in `settings.json` (or exporting `CTRLSPK_USE_LANGGRAPH_MEMORY_ORCHESTRATOR=1`) routes every conversation turn through `utils.memory_orchestrator`:

+> **Bundled personas:** When you start either the assistant or default persona, CtrlSpeak automatically flips this setting on (persisting it back to `settings.json`) so documentation ingestion and retrieval always use the LangGraph path even on pristine installs.

 1. **retrieve** – query Chroma for up to `retrieval_top_k` memories above `retrieval_threshold`; empty stores or low scores short-circuit.
 2. **plan_tools** – reserved for future branching/tooling (currently a pass-through node).